cxnub/discordFileSystem/README.md

 This project explores the feasibility of leveraging Discord for storing and retrieving files.
 By integrating Python with the Discord API, I aim to provide a basic cloud file storage system.

+## How it Works
+- Large files (>24MB) are split into 24MB chunks and uploaded to a Discord channel via webhooks.
+- The program records attachment URLs for each file's chunks.
+- Upon retrieval, the program downloads chunks from the stored URLs and merges them into the original file.

 ## Features

 - **File Upload:** Upload files to Discord servers for storage.